 Below we include additional information about this research study, as well as several other studies we have going on right now at the University of Tulsa, including links to websites and resources!

-For more information on the nightmare treatment, please visit our website by clicking here.
+For more information on the nightmare treatment, including publications and presentations, please visit our website by clicking here.

 Visit & Like us on Facebook: Sleep Strong: Nightmare Treatment Studies at the University of Tulsa